How to Fix "No Root File System Is Defined" Error 2022 [100% Solved] - Qiling

 3. What is the root file system?

-The root file system is at the top of the hierarchical file tree.
-It includes files and directories important for the system operations, such as the device directory and programs.
+The root file system is at the top of the hierarchical file tree, containing essential files and directories necessary for system operations, including the device directory and core programs.

 Related Articles